henrylawson/photish/README.md

 #### Workers and Threads

-In order to achieve maximum utilization of all processors on a CPU during generation, Photish has the ability to create multiple workers and threads.
+In order to achieve maximum utilization of all processors on a computer during generation, Photish has the ability to create multiple workers and threads.

 A worker is a spawned sub process created by the Generate command.
-The worker sub process is responsible for generating the HTML and Images for a sub set of the collection.
+The worker sub process is responsible for generating the HTML and Images for a subset of the collection.

 Within each worker, threads are created when calling out to the Image Magick